clipart of stick figure with shoulder pain

 by Dr. Anjuli Desai

 Shoulder pain accounts for 12 out of every 1000 primary care office visits.
-This could largely be attributed to the fact that the shoulder joint is the body’s most mobile joint.
+This is largely attributable to the shoulder joint being the body’s most mobile joint.
 In fact, shoulder and neck pain account for 18% of all insurance disability payments made for musculoskeletal pain.
-Some factors which predispose a patient to shoulder pain include unstable glenohumeral joints, weaknesss of scapular stabilizers, abnormal posture, and hypomobility of the cervical and thoracic spine.
+Factors predisposing a patient to shoulder pain include unstable glenohumeral joints, weakness of the scapular stabilizers, abnormal posture, and hypomobility of the cervical and thoracic spine.

-It should be noted that most cases of shoulder pain usually resolve spontaneously within a month.
-Furthermore, nearly all patients improve within 3 months when treated with an appropriate combination of analgesics such as non-steroidal anti-inflammatories, moderate rest, and avoidance of stressors.
+Most cases of shoulder pain resolve spontaneously within a month.
+Furthermore, nearly all patients improve within 3 months when treated with an appropriate combination of analgesics, such as nonsteroidal anti-inflammatory drugs, moderate rest, and avoidance of stressors.
 Additional measures that may help provide shoulder pain relief include heat, massage, ultrasound, electrical stimulation, and passive physical therapy.

 Shoulder pain can persist beyond 6 months in a small percentage of patients.
 Once you present to your Pain Management provider for management of your shoulder pain, she or he will perform a physical exam, which includes checking for focal areas of tenderness in the affected shoulder, range of motion, reflexes, sensation, and strength.
 Based on these findings, an imaging study may be ordered.
-Imaging provides a good demonstration of fractures, infections, tumors, tendonitis and arthritic conditions, such as inflammatory and non-inflammatory arthritis.
+Imaging provides a useful means of demonstrating fractures, infections, tumors, tendonitis, and arthritic conditions, including inflammatory and non-inflammatory arthritis.
 Correlation of the imaging studies with the clinical syndrome facilitates diagnosis and management decisions.

 If needed, electrophysiologic studies of nerve and muscle may be ordered by your Pain Management provider to differentiate peripheral neuropathy, primary muscle disease, and radicular syndromes.
-These studies are known as EMG/NCS, and give your provider an idea of how your nerve and muscles are functioning, and whether they are damaged.
-Shoulder pain is often complicated by neck radiation and nonspecific arm radiation and electromyography can help to determine from where the pain originates.
+These studies, known as EMG/NCS, provide your provider with an assessment of how your nerves and muscles function and whether they are damaged.
+Shoulder pain is often complicated by radiating neck and arm pain, and electromyography can help determine the origin of the pain.

-Below is a list of the some of the most common causes of shoulder pain:
+Below is a list of some of the most common causes of shoulder pain:

 • Rotator Cuff Impingement